tomhjx/tool.source/src/content/docs/examples/hidden-summary.md

 hide_summary: true
 ---

-Page hidden from both the section summary list.
+Page hidden from the section summary list.